PrefectHQ/prefect/docs/concepts/results.md

 Benefits of the JSON serializer:

-- Serialized objects are human readable
+- Serialized objects are human readable.
-- Serialized objects can often be shared across different programming languages
+- Serialized objects can often be shared across different programming languages.
-- Deserialization of serialized objects is generally version agnostic
+- Deserialization of serialized objects is generally version agnostic.

 Drawbacks of the JSON serializer:

-- Supported types are limited
+- Supported types are limited.
-- Implementing support for additional types must be done at the serializer level
+- Implementing support for additional types must be done at the serializer level.

 ## Result types